 Training centre is open late so candidates can have the opportunity to make use of the facilities in preparation of the mock teaching.
 Here you can utilize the smart screens and mock teach in a live environment.

-During your first week you will receive assistance from your TM.
+During training week, you will be contacted by the Team Manager of the location you will work at.
+During your first week of teaching you will receive assistance from your TM.
 They will be your direct line of communication for classroom and personal issues.
 Your TM will also help with communication between the Korean staff and any housing/banking issues you may be experiencing.

 The branch will host an Orientation workshop where you will get to meet the other employees.
 There might also be a Hweshik - a company dinner - that you should attend.
 Here you will be welcomed to the branch and get to know the Korean staff, faculty and management.